Home Page

 Feast of Ingathering at the year's end."

-the Feast of Tabernacles.
-The festival held
+name for the Feast of Tabernacles.

-in the seventh month. ]
+month. ]

 TIMES THE 'SHOFAR' WAS HEARD